DercilioFontes/linux/README.md

 - `mv existing-filename new-filename`

 - If you want to rename a file without making a duplicate copy of it, you can use `mv`

+- `mv existing-file-list directory`

+- Moves a file or files to a new directory.

+- `mv existing-directory-list directory`

+- Moves a directory or directories to a new directory.

 ## `grep` (global regular expression print)